MariyamShakoor/data-analyst-mariyam/README.md

 ---

-# Data Cataloging
+# Data Enrichment
-# Project 3: Automated Academic Accommodation Data Cataloging (Procedure 5051p)
+# Project 3: Automated Academic Accommodation Data Enrichment (Procedure 5051p)

 ## 🎯 Objective
-This project focuses on cataloging and managing datasets related to academic accommodations for students with accessibility needs at a university, based on **Procedure 5051p**.
-The aim is to provide a clean, accessible, and queryable metadata layer using AWS Glue Data Catalog, enhancing the usability of accommodation, appeals, and student records data across AWS S3 storage.
+This project focuses on enrichment and managing datasets related to academic accommodations for students with accessibility needs at a university, based on **Procedure 5051p**.
+The aim is to provide a clean, accessible, and queryable metadata layer using AWS Data Catalog, enhancing the usability of accommodation, appeals, and student records data across AWS S3 storage.

 ## 🗃️ Background
 Universities store data on student accommodations, appeals, and services across various logs and systems.
 Manual management of this data is error-prone, lacks consistency, and limits accessibility for analytics or compliance.
 AWS Glue and S3 provide a scalable solution to automate metadata extraction, manage schema changes, and support downstream applications through cataloged datasets.